wduquette/joe/jug/src/introduction.md

 - Classes with single inheritance
 - Immutable record types
 - Rust-like pattern matching
-- A complete, tightly integrated Datalog subsystem called Nero.
+- Nero, a tightly integrated Datalog subsystem.
 - A test runner for scripted testing.
-- An API documentation generator based on "Joe Doc" comments.
+- An API documentation generator based on "JoeDoc" comments.
 - A rich Java API for embedding Joe in Java apps and libraries, and for extending Joe's library to support new problem domains.
 - Support for the JavaFX GUI library